Many big companies live in fear for their future in digital age

 "Disruptive players are coming from out of nowhere," says Macaulay.
 "Now it’s individuals who want to rent their homes and vehicles," he said, referring to home rental service Airbnb, office-sharing firm LiquidSpace and similar "sharing economy" start-ups.

-Karl Ulrich Garnadt, chief executive of the German Airlines division of Deutsche Lufthansa AG (LHAG.DE), told venture investors in Berlin this month that his industry still spends too much time worrying about direct competitors in Asia or the Mideast.
+Karl Ulrich Garnadt, chief executive of the German Airlines division of Deutsche Lufthansa AG, told venture investors in Berlin this month that his industry still spends too much time worrying about direct competitors in Asia or the Mideast.

 "Today we are too limited in our thinking.
 We need to widen our horizon, we need to think like the customer," the airline industry veteran said.

-Towards that end, Lufthansa is seeking ways to woo back customers who expect them to deliver more than boarding passes to their mobile phones.
-With free on-board Wi-Fi soon to be available on every plane, he wants flight attendants to use new apps to help frequent travellers make new travel bookings in mid-air.
+Toward that end, Lufthansa is seeking ways to woo back customers who expect them to deliver more than boarding passes to their mobile phones.
+With free on-board Wi-Fi soon to be available on every plane, he wants flight attendants to use new apps to help frequent travelers make new travel bookings in mid-air.

 In banking big lenders are now all at giving board-level attention to the rapid growth of "fintech" start-ups in markets from mortgage-lending to wealth management to small business loans.